Tonnie-Dev/Yummies/README.md

 You can now see an image of final cooked meals and ingredients.
 Pull up the bottom sheet to reveal the cooking directions
+#### Saved Items Screens
+You can also view the saved items by clicking Favorites button on the main screen..

 ## API Reference
 Yummies fetches its data from [The Meal Db](https://www.themealdb.com/).